Easy Homemade Ghee Recipe You Can Try

 To Make

-• Place a sieve onto a clean and dry glass jar.
+• Place a wire sieve onto a clean and dry glass jar.

-• Line the sieve with a coffee filter and keep near.
+• Line the sieve with a coffee filter.

-• Place the butter into a saucepan over a moderate heat.
+• Put the butter into a saucepan and place over a medium high heat.

 • Stir occasionally until the butter has melted.

-• Reduce the heat and bring the butter to a gentle boil.
+• Reduce the heat to medium and bring the butter to a gentle boil.

-• A slight foam will form, which is okay and it will prevent you from seeing the liquid below.
+• After several minutes, a slight foam will form, which is okay and it will prevent you from seeing the liquid below.
 Gently push it away with a spoon or skim it off if you’d like.

 • You will know the ghee is ready when the liquid changes from a very opaque buttery yellow to a golden orange clear liquid.
 During this process the milk solids will sink to the bottom of the pan.

-• Gently and carefully pour the beautiful amber liquid into the prepared glass jar.
+• Gently and carefully pour the beautiful amber liquid into the prepared glass jar/s.

 • Store in a cool dark cupboard.